 I’m not trying to discourage you!
-But apartments here go very fast and can be rented within the day.
+But apartments here are sometimes rented within the day.
 Make sure you know which general area you want to live and you may even want to wait until you get a job to avoid a long daily commute.
 The amount of driving that you’ll be doing every day will affect your happiness and stress levels a lot more than you think, so make sure you don’t commit to a lease until you’re sure you can handle the every day drive.
 Next- FURNISHING your place.
 If there’s one city where you can have it all, (the good feels inside your house and out) it’s LA.
 But, the furniture hunt can take so much time, especially when you’re negotiating with craigslist or facebook market place users and then driving hours to meet them for a dresser that looks nothing like the picture.
 PRO TIP: use a one-stop company where you can easily buy used or new pieces, or even rent if you have a weird roommate situation.
 Casaone is a favorite for this, mainly becasue they have all room options, beautiful furniture and they delivery right to Los Angeles. – Find a discount code they sent to us HERE

 3. The struggle of traffic is real

 With almost 4 million people living in the city of LA (that’s just the city, not including other surrounding counties who come in and out of LA on a daily basis), you bet there’s always cars on the roads.
 Now imagine all the 9-5ers going to work in the morning and home afterwards, that doesn’t even account for all the people who work irregular hours and there’s a lot of those in LA.
 That’s why I highly suggest living somewhere close to work if you can, imagine walking 10-15 minutes to work and avoiding it all.